Warwickshire Cricket League

 Aston Manor in 2005, Berkswell in 2006, & Sutton Coldfield 2014 gained successive promotions from Birmingham League Division Three the following season.
-Coventry and North Warwickshire Cricket Club are the current champions.
+Handsworth Cricket Club are the current champions.

 From 2018 following an ECB-led revamp.
 The Warwickshire League became the Warwickshire County League and now sits on (Tier 3) of the club cricket structure as opposed to (Tier 5) beforehand.

-Premier League Teams (2021) (This includes two clubs who won the Birmingham and District Premier League in the past Coventry & NW in 1991 & Stratford CC in 2000).